vicchi/wp-biographia/readme.txt

 * Fixed: Formatting of HTML for the Biography Box post/page hiding options in the user's profile.
 * Fixed: Use the term "hide" consistently across the plugin and documentation; previous versions used "hide" and "suppress" interchangeably.
 * Fixed: Use the term "user" consistently across the plugin and documentation; previous versions used "author" and "user" interchangeably.
+* Fixed: Bug where the last page of a multiply paged post was not correctly detected, resulting in the Biography Box being displayed for all pages.

 = 3.1 =
 * Released 2012.05.03